© Suzanne Myers

 “None of the monuments on this planet are considered to be pre-diluvium.”

-“There's the site of the Temple of Solomon in Palestine,” he suggested.
-“That is believed to be older than our documented history.”
+“But what about the site of the Temple of Solomon in Palestine?”
+Tim suggested.
+“That is believed to be older than our documented history and some of the pyramids of Egypt, Mexico’s step pyramids and Peru’s temples.”

-“Avebury is older,” Jeremy corrected him, “but don't you think it’s odd, a Near Eastern writer referring in 11,000BC to an ancient British monument?”
+“Avebury, too,” Jeremy offered, “but don't you think it’s odd, a Near Eastern writer referring in 11,000BC to an ancient British monument?”

 “I do,” Tim agreed.
 “But maybe they were more connected in those days than we have been led to believe.
 Maybe they travelled overseas, even then, maybe the Phoenicians came to Britain.”
 Jeremy stroked his chin and turned the sides of his mouth down disapprovingly, prompting Tim to observe, “It’s strange how prepared you are to be imaginative in other’s domains but in your own you’re as rigid as an Egyptologist!”